devadvance/terminalcheatsheet/README.md

 * A markdown page for each language in the appropriate folder within `i18n`
 * Front matter set correctly in each page
 * Internationalized assets in the `assets` directory

+#### Specifics for adding guides

+Make sure you:

+* Add the guide to the `_data/guides/guide-index.yml` file so that the navbar auto-generates correctly.
+* TBD